IBM/dbb/Templates/Common-Wrapper-Scripts/README.md

 project1/myfirstcoolnewfeature
 ```

-The [utilities](utilities/dbbBuildUtils.sh) script implements the rules outlined in IBMs documentation `The Git-based workflow for Mainframe development.` Read [dbbBuildUtils.sh](README.md#script-capabilities--dbbbuildutilssh) for details.
+Details are documented in [dbbBuildUtils.sh](README.md#script-capabilities--dbbbuildutilssh).

 #### Invocation

-The dbbBuild.sh script can be invoked as below:
+The `dbbBuild.sh` script can be invoked as follows:

 ```
 dbbBuild.sh -w MortApp/main/build-1 -a MortgageApplication -b main -p build
 ```

-Cli parameter | Description
+CLI parameter | Description
 ---------- | ----------------------------------------------------------------------------------------
--w `<workspace>` | **Workspace directory** an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
+-w `<workspace>` | **Workspace directory**, an absolute or relative path that represents unique directory for this pipeline definition, that needs to be consistent through multiple steps.
 -a `<application>` | **Application name** to be built, which is passed to zAppBuild as the `--application` parameter.
 -b `<branch>` | **Git branch** that is built.
 Used to compute various build properties such as the `--hlq` and build type.
--p  `<build/release/preview>` | (*) **Pipeline Type** to indicate a build pipeline (`build` - only with test/debug options) or a `release` pipeline (build for performance optimized load modules), or if it runs in `preview` mode.
+-p  `<build/release/preview>` | (Optional) **Pipeline Type** to indicate a `build` pipeline (build only with test/debug options) or a `release` pipeline (build for optimized load modules), or if it runs in `preview` mode.
--v | (*) zAppBuild verbose tracing flag.
+-v | (Optional) zAppBuild verbose tracing flag.
--t  `<buildTypeArgument>` | (*) **zAppBuild Build Type** to specify the build type, such as `--fullBuild`, or `--impactBuild`.
-Please provide arguments in quotes `-t '--fullBuild'` .
-Please note - providing this parameter overrides the computation of the build type in the backend scripts.
-Might be used to initialize the DBB Metadatastore.
+-t  `<buildTypeArgument>` | (Optional) **zAppBuild Build Type** to specify the build type, such as `--fullBuild`, or `--impactBuild`.
+Arguments must be provided between quotes ()`-t '--fullBuild'`).
+Providing this parameter overrides the computation of the build type in the backend scripts.
+Can be used to initialize the DBB Metadatastore.
--q '<hlqPrefix>' |(*) **HLQ prefix**.
+-q '<hlqPrefix>' |(Optional) **HLQ prefix**.
 Default is retrieved from the `pipelineBackend.config` file, which is set to the pipeline user executing the script.

-(*) Optional

 **Pipeline type**

 The type of pipeline (`-p` option), is used to modify the operational behavior of the build framework on producing executables:
 * `build` configures the build options for test/debug options.
 This is the **default**.
-* `release` used to indicate to produce executables with the flag for performance optimized runtime modules.
-This is required for the release pipelines which include packaging of release candidates.
+* `release` used to indicate to produce executables with the flag for performance-optimized runtime modules.
+This is required for the release pipelines which include release candidate packages.
-* `preview` configures to run the build process but will not produce any outputs.
+* `preview` configures the build process to execute without producing any outputs.
 It is used to preview what the build will do.
 The pipeline should not have any subsequent actions.

 #### Output

-Expand the section below to view the output that is produced by the `dbbBuild.sh` script.
+The section below contains the output that is produced by the `dbbBuild.sh` script.

 <details>
   <summary>Script Output</summary>